A Strong and Dedicated Voice for the Protection of Lake George

 Your Waterkeeper In-action

-By empowering citizens and improving defensive efforts relating to stormwater runoff, wastewater treatment, imprudent development, invasive species and resources protection, the Lake George Waterkeeper serves as a voice for the lake and its community in the following ways:
+By empowering citizens and improving defensive efforts relating to stormwater runoff, wastewater treatment, imprudent development, invasive species and resources protection, the Lake George Waterkeeper serves as a voice for the Lake and its surrounding communities in the following ways:

-The Waterkeeper reviews every meeting agenda and public notice to gauge the potential for impacts to Lake George and its water quality.
+The Waterkeeper reviews every meeting agenda and public notice to gauge the potential for negative impacts to Lake George and its water quality.
 We perform technical reviews to evaluate compliance with applicable laws and regulations.
-We make recommendations to minimize negative impacts in presentations to review boards and decision makers.
+We make recommendations to minimize impacts in presentations to local review boards and decision makers.

-Despite our efforts to assure compliance with existing law and regulation, activities may be approved that are against the law.
-Such activities will set a poor precedent and have negative impacts to Lake George and its water quality.
-In these cases, the Waterkeeper is willing to team with affected community members to challenge such actions in court.
+Despite our efforts to assure compliance with existing laws and regulations, activities may be approved that are against the law.
+The negative precedents set when this occurs can have negative impacts on Lake George and its water quality.
+In these cases, the Waterkeeper is willing to partner with affected community members to challenge such actions in court.

 In protecting Lake George and its water quality, the Waterkeeper relies on the use of scientific data, engineering principles and field observation.
 Much of our advocacy requires informing and educating elected officials, members of review boards, and the public about how their actions may affect water quality.
 In addition to public comments, we employ our website, special reports and e-news to inform the public of how they can become involved to protect Lake George.

 We can learn a great deal about changes in our watershed by taking the time to observe and document the signs.
-We document the changes by monitoring the chemical, physical and biological components of the streams which feed the lake.
-We also observe significant changes under the surface of the lake with the growth of algae and the south basin dead zone, indicators of declining water quality.
+The Waterkeeper documents changes by monitoring chemical, physical and biological components of the streams that feed the lake.
+We also observe underwater changes including algal growth and other possible indicators of declining water quality.